Empúries: Palaiapolis

-The island on which the Palaiopolis was situated is now part of the mainland and is the site of the mediaeval village of Sant Martí d'Empúries.
-The former harbour has silted up as well.
+The island on which the Palaiopolis was situated is now part of the mainland and is the site of the medieval village of Sant Martí d'Empúries.
+The former harbor has silted up as well.
 Hardly any excavation has been done here.

 After the founding of the Neapolis, the old city seems to have functioned as an acropolis (fortress and temple).
 Strabo mentions a temple dedicated to Artemis at this site.

 Neapolis

 The Neapolis consisted of a walled precinct with an irregular ground plan of 200 by 130 m.
 The walls were built, and repeatedly modified in the period from the 5th to the 2nd century BC.
 To the west the wall separated the Neapolis from the Iberian town of Indika.

 In the south-west part of the city were various temples, replacing an older one to Artemis, such as a temple to Asclepius, of whom a marble statue was found.
 In the south-east part was a temple to Zeus-Serapis.
 The majority of the excavated buildings belong to the Hellenistic period.
 In addition to houses, some of which are decorated with mosaics and wallpaintings, a number of public buildings have come to light, such as those in the agora and the harbour mole.
-In the Roman period, thermae and a palaeochristian basilica were built.
+In the Roman period, thermae and a Palaeo-Christian basilica were built.

 To the south and east of the new city was an area that served as a necropolis.